-The onset of action of GW280430A is only slightly slower than succinylcholine.
-In human studies, peak effect at a dose of 0.18 mg/kg (ED{95}) ranges from 2.3 to 3 min, with recovery in approximately 10 min (56).
-Increasing the dose to 0.54 mg/kg (three times the ED{95}) hastens the onset time to 1.2 to 1.8 min and increases block duration to approximately 15 min.
+The onset GW280430A is only slightly slower than succinylcholine.
+In human studies, peak effect at a dose of 0.18 mg/kg (ED95) ranges from 2.3 to 3 min, with recovery in approximately 10 min (61).
+Increasing the dose to 0.54 mg/kg (three times the ED95) hastens the onset time to 1.2 to 1.8 min, and increases block duration to approximately 15 min.
 Higher doses cause the release of histamine, similar to mivacurium, without significantly enhancing the rate of onset.
 GW280430A comes the closest to a true succinylcholine replacement of any nondepolarizing muscle relaxant to date.